rochards/learning-cs/kubernetes-course/course02/README.md

 ## About the mongo-deploy folder

 The intent of the YAML files in this folder is to accomplish the diagram below.
+You will access the MongoDB Express from your browser and the request will follow this flow:

 ```mermaid
 ---